Masan Group ranked among Top 50 listed companies for 9th year

 WinCommerce restructuring ‘sweet’

 The COVID-19 pandemic has created unprecedented challenges to all aspects of the socio-economy in 2021.

 As Vietnam leading corporation in retail industry, Masan Group focused all its resources to ensure the supply chain remained intact and goods could be delivered in time to people everywhere.

 In the first nine months of 2021 Masan Group's net revenues increased by 16.5 per cent year-on-year to VNĐ64.8 trillion, driven by strong topline growth across nearly all businesses.

 Masan Consumer Holdings increased its net revenues by 14.3 per cent, Masan MEATLife by 32.8 per cent and Masan High-Tech Materials by 89.3 per cent.

 WinCommerce (formerly VinCommerce) delivered net profits after tax post minority interest (NPAT Post-MI) for the first time in the third quarter, seven quarters after Masan’s acquisition.

-It was an important step in restructuring WinCommerce and creating a foundation for Masan to take strategic measures in the Vietnamese consumer-retail market.
+It was an important step in restructuring WinCommerce and creating a foundation for Masan to take strategic measures and strengthen its position as Vietnam leading corporation in the consumer-retail market.